Entitled: Tawdry Things

 "I didn't mean it as a proclamation of war, I meant it in the sense that no matter how much your flirt, bribe, or wink at me, it won't do you any good."

 "Good for you," Lucy approved.
-Loki drew her away before she started getting ideas.
-Really, she was so impressionable.
+Loke drew her away before she started getting ideas.
+She was so impressionable.

-"Great," Lucy ran a hand back through her hair and crack her back, "Now I'm homeless!"
+"Great," Lucy muttered as she ran a hand back through her hair and cracked her back.
+"Now I'm homeless!"

 Lucy turned on him with great, shining eyes.
-Loki managed to drop all the bags.
+Loke managed to drop all the bags.

 "THIS IS WHERE HOOKERS GO!"
-Lucy screamed not five minutes later, and in the middle of a very crowded, very public street no less.
-Loki looked at her pleadingly.
+Lucy screamed not five minutes later, and in the middle of a very crowded, very public street.
+Loke looked at her pleadingly.
 Adorable as these little outbursts were, they usually ended with him being arrested.

 "It's very clean!"

-"Lucy," Loki clasped her hands earnestly, "I assure you, I have no interest in your virtue."
+"Lucy," Loke clasped her hands earnestly, "I assure you, I have no interest in your virtue."

 "That's the biggest load of crap I've ever heard in my life."

 "What?!"
-Loki pressed a hand to his wounded heart, "Our wedding night shall be a union of purity and joy!"
+Loke pressed a hand to his wounded heart.
+"Our wedding night shall be a union of purity and joy!"

 The tree nearest Lucy promptly incinerated.
-Loki supposed this meant he'd said something wrong again.
+Loke supposed this meant he'd said something wrong again.

 "Right," she took a shaky breath, and passed a hand back through her hair, "Okay.
 No, it's fine.
 You're not staying anyways.
 I'll just lock the door.
 It'll be fine!
 Fine.
 Okay.
 Let's go."